LEADERSHIP BY DESIGN Entering Grade 10 in September 2024?

 PILLAR #5: CIVIC ENGAGEMENT

-The civic engagement pillar of the LBD’s program focuses on rights and responsibilities, fulfilling specific civic responsibilities such as being well informed, and on exercising the right to vote.
+The civic engagement pillar of the LBD’s program focuses on rights and responsibilities, fulfilling specific civic responsibilities such as being well informed, and on exercising the right and responsibility to vote.
 It also seeks to augment the civics instruction offered in high school by encouraging a deeper exploration regarding what it means to be a Canadian and a Black Canadian.
 It also dwells on the importance of democracy and notions of the ‘greater or public good’.

 CIVIC ENGAGEMENT